The Citadel of the Autarch

 The Citadel of the Autarch is a science fantasy novel by American writer Gene Wolfe, first released in 1983.
 It is the fourth and final volume in the four-volume series The Book of the New Sun.

+In 1987, Wolfe followed this fourth volume with a coda novel entitled The Urth of the New Sun, after complaints from readers that it ended abruptly and without an adequate sense of conclusion.
+Many consider The Urth of the New Sun to be the fifth and final part of the series.